npolshakova/mtls-demo/README.md

 openssl genpkey -out server.key -algorithm RSA -pkeyopt rsa_keygen_bits:2048 -aes-128-cbc
 ```

-The CSR `server.csr` is generated with where the password is `nina`:
+The CSR `server.csr` is generated with `openssl`.
+Make sure to use `mtls-server` for the CN to match the hostname of the deployed server:
 ```shell
 openssl req -new  -key server.key -out server.csr
 ```

-Then the server cert `server.cert` is requested:
+Then the self signed server cert `server.cert` is requested:
 ```shell
 openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt
 ```